 Anxiety is going to be a factor for so many parents with the return to school.
-When we lie down at night we can start thinking as its often can be the only quiet time in our day.
+When we lie down at night we can start thinking as it often can be the only quiet time in our day.
 The same comes true for children.
-When they are facing into a situation that they know will be different but they can’t visualise what it will be like, they can get anxious and as a result their sleep could be disrupted.
+When they are facing a situation that they know will be different but they can’t visualise what it will be like, they can get anxious and as a result, their sleep could be disrupted.

-Support your child in talking to them positively about what the return to school will look like from the reopening plan that you have received from your school.
-Keep any negative or anxious conversations between adults out of ear shot of your little ones and limit their exposure to news and conversations around school operations for a period of time.
+Support your child by talking to them positively about what the return to school will look like from the reopening plan that you have received from your school.
+Keep any negative or anxious conversations between adults out of earshot of your little ones and limit their exposure to news and conversations around school operations for a period of time.

 - Determine how much sleep your child needs.
 A child of 6 will need 10-11 hours at night.
 Older children of 10+ will require 8-10 hours.

 - Scale bedtime back gradually by 15 mins every 2-3 days until you have reached the desired school bedtime.
-By adjusting it marginally you will adjust your little ones body clocks and avoid them being undertired going down to bed and taking ages to settle.
-However, if they have already started school you may find that you can work through this a little quicker as their minds and body’s will be tired after their day of learning and interacting with their pals.
+By adjusting it marginally you will adjust your little ones' body clocks and avoid them being under tired going down to the bed and taking ages to settle.
+However, if they have already started school you may find that you can work through this a little quicker as their minds and bodies will be tired after their day of learning and interacting with their pals.

 - Turn off all screens including TVs 1 hour before bed.
-Blue light from these inhibits melatonin production, the sleepy hormone, and as such will impact on your childs ability to settle to sleep easily.
-Encourage reading, colouring or quiet floor games instead.
-I do encourage screen free bedrooms by using a technology box for all members of the family to put their devices into at a certain time each evening – including the adults!
+Blue light from these inhibits melatonin production, the sleepy hormone, and as such will impact your child's ability to settle to sleep easily.
+Encourage reading, colouring, or quiet floor games instead.
+I do encourage screen-free bedrooms by using a technology box for all members of the family to put their devices into at a certain time each evening – including the adults!

 - Encourage exercise & outdoor play at every opportunity.
 Our body clocks are linked to light so getting out in sunlight helps the body to regulate and know when night time is coming.

-- Start regular nutritious meal times again.
+- Start regular nutritious mealtimes again.
 The evening family meal is a great way to reconnect after a busy day.
 However, it is an extra layer that perhaps falls to one family member.
-Batch cooking and use of a slow cooker can really help to remove the stress out of evening meals.
+Batch cooking and the use of a slow cooker can really help to remove the stress out of evening meals.